sai-prasad8/expense-app/design.md

 ## Objective:
-Design an expense tracker application that sources spending data directly from email accounts.
+Design an expense tracker application that sources spending data directly from email accounts.(we will use gmail api so, it will work with gmails only.)

 This expense tracker should: